 Typical evidence in forgery cases may include:

 - Emails, texts, or voicemails.
-These may show the defendant had no fraudulent intent;
+These may show you had no fraudulent intent;

 - Forensic expert testimony about the documents’ authenticity